paulchukwujekwu/paulchukwujekwu/README.md

 👨‍💻 Professional Expertise

 Database Administration: With numerous international certifications from Oracle and AWS, I am an expert in designing, implementing, and managing databases.
-I hold certifications like Oracle 10g and 12c OCP, Oracle Cloud Infrastructure Architect Associate, and AWS Certified Solutions Architect.
+I hold certifications like Oracle 10g, 11g and 12c OCP, Oracle Cloud Infrastructure Architect Associate, and AWS Certified Solutions Architect.
 My deep knowledge ensures database security, optimization, and scalability for high-traffic systems.

-Software Engineer (Back-End Specialist): As a graduate of the ALX Africa Software Engineering Program, I specialize in building scalable, efficient back-end systems using technologies like Node.js, Python, and SQL/NoSQL databases.
+Software Engineer (Back-End Specialist): As a graduate of the ALX Africa Software Engineering Program, I specialize in building scalable, efficient back-end systems using technologies like Node.js, Python, Javascript and SQL/NoSQL databases.
 I excel at developing APIs, managing data flows, and optimizing system performance.

 Cloud and DevOps: Having completed a DevOps Engineer program at K21 Academy, I am skilled in modern DevOps practices such as CI/CD pipelines, containerization with Docker, and cloud deployments using AWS and Oracle Cloud.